 Looking at the cyber threat landscape for 2017, it doesn’t appear businesses will receive any relief from hackers, malware, or ransomware anytime soon.
 In fact, all these threats continue to grow in sophistication.
 What can you do to help your business gain resilience against cyber-attacks?
 Here are three things you can do to help

 Since technology has introduced the cyber threats mentioned above, it’s tempting to distrust technology or those who provide or service it.
 In all reality, the exact opposite is true.
 Once you choose an able IT service provider or vendor, listen to them and follow their advice.
 They will understand your need to balance easy access of information while keeping your data secure and provide solutions to satisfy both needs.
 But you have to do it right.

 Introduce New Technology Mindfully

 Technology should be selected and used to introduce efficiencies while assisting in making your business more agile and serving clients better.
 There are enough choices out there that you can start with how you want your business to operate, then select tech solutions to meet these goals.
 Don’t let technology tell you how to run your business.

 Don’t Neglect the Human Factor

-We also provide onsite ransomware prevention consulting for companies – at no charge.
-Education is one the best ways to prevent social engineering tactics for launching malware.
+We also provide onsite ransomware prevention consulting for companies at no charge.
+Education is one of the best ways to prevent social engineering tactics from launching malware.

 See https://www.clarecomputer.com/resources/events/ransomware-survival-guide/ for more information.